-A May 2013 Toll System Assessment Report outlined that the legacy cash toll collection system installed in 2004 provides acceptable levels of performance, reliability and system uptime availability based on the originally intended functionality; however, it is reaching the end of its anticipated life.
-The Authority has implemented a program of converting its legacy cash toll collection system at all the side toll plazas to a new toll collection system which is called the Infinity System.
-The new Infinity System has specific infrastructure requirements such as the need for vehicle detection loops to be installed in a concrete roadway slab with non-metal reinforcement.
-These slabs are required to have a specific length due to how the loops embedded in the concrete slab interface with the vehicle and the other toll collection equipment.
+A May 2013 Toll System Assessment Report outlined that the legacy cash toll collection system installed in 2004 provides acceptable levels of performance, reliability and system uptime availability based on the originally intended functionality; however, the system is reaching the end of its anticipated life.
+The Authority has implemented a program of converting its legacy cash toll collection system at all toll plazas to a new toll collection system which is called the Infinity System.
+The new Infinity System has specific infrastructure requirements such vehicle detection loops installed in a concrete roadway slab with nonmetal reinforcement.
+The slabs have specific dimensional requirements to accommodate the way the loops embedded in the concrete slab sense vehicles and interact with other toll collection equipment.